 Civil investigative demands are serious and high stakes matters, which is why practices are warranted in the concerns they have regarding demands made by authorities, complying with those demands, and the ultimate outcome of an investigation.
 For practices that want to take the rights steps from the very beginning, working immediately with proven attorneys who have experience in this area of law and with representing practices on a proactive and responsive basis can make all the difference – both in terms of dealing with the CID itself and pursuing the most positive outcome possible.

-Hendershot, Cannon & Hisey, P.C. is a Houston-based law firm regarded for our depth of experience and comprehensive representation of practices and medical providers facing all types of matters involving health care regulations, fraud investigations, demands, and allegations.
+Hendershot, Cowart & Hisey, P.C. is a Houston-based law firm regarded for our depth of experience and comprehensive representation of practices and medical providers facing all types of matters involving health care regulations, fraud investigations, demands, and allegations.
 Over the years, we’ve been trusted by medical clients throughout Texas and beyond when it mattered most – and are prepared to immediately help your practice deal with the civil investigative demand process and the resulting chain of events.

 To learn more about our award-winning health care lawyers and the services we provide, call (713) 909-7323 or contact us to request a no-obligation, confidential consultation.